jlacar/aoc2015/README-Day18.md

         .animate(steps)
         .howManyAreOn()

 This code tells a story that is easily a direct reflection of the problem statement.
-There is virtually no cognitive load for the reader who is trying to understand how the code relates to the problem.
+There is virtually no cognitive load for the reader who is trying to understand the program's intent and how it relates to the problem it solves.

 #### One way to read the refactored code

+This is how I would read the refactored code:

 > (_Given an_) **initial configuration**, **animate** (_the grid through this many_) **steps** (_and count_) **how many** (_lights_) **are on**.

 The italicized words in parentheses are what you might reasonably expect your brain to silently "fill in" as you read the code.
 Our brains naturally do this, often without us being conscious of it.

-The effort of silently filling in gaps like that is what basically constitutes cognitive load.
-The harder your brain has to work to fill in those gaps to formulate a coherent story, the more cognitive load you experience.
+The amount of effort it takes your brain to fill in gaps like that is what basically constitutes cognitive load.
+The harder your brain has to work to formulate a coherent story, the more cognitive load you experience.

 ## Step-by-Step Refactoring/Tidying